-Smartphones, smartphone apps increasingly used by docsMay 9th, 2013 in Health /
+Smartphones, smartphone apps increasingly used by docsMay 9, 2013 in Medicine & Health / Health

 (HealthDay)—Smartphones and smartphone applications are increasingly being used in a professional capacity among physicians, according to two reports published in the March issue of Kantar Media Sources & Interactions Study-Medical/Surgical Edition.